Press Release

 Reflection questions for individuals and groups are included at the end of each chapter.

-Joshua is available for interviews and to write articles on topics including:· How worship is a political act; examples of how we experience pressure to assimilate to the party platforms and partisan norms of our culture.
+· How worship is a political act; examples of how we experience pressure to assimilate to the party platforms and partisan norms of our culture.

 · Why he challenges his readers to follow ten political commandments for Christlike engagement.